 On 26 February 2018, the Group received a notification issued by the Portuguese Tax Authorities ("PTA") referring to tax audit proceedings in relation to the Portuguese assets held within the Group for the financial years 2013 - 2015.
 As a result of this investigation the PTA have determined that PC3 owes a Portuguese tax charge, and a charge has been computed by the PTA based on the taxable income determined during this period.
-It is likely that the charge will need to be settled prior to a legal challenge and as such a tax charge based on PTA calculations has been provided for in the Financial Statements.
+After on-going discussions with the PTA a settlement fee has been agreed for c.€650k for the financial years 2013-2015; as such the provision has been revised accordingly.

 In light of this, an accrual has also been made to recognise that there may be a potential tax charge for the financial years 2016-2018, which has been calculated in a similar manner.
-The total tax provision reflected in the Financial Statements is c.€2.9m.
+The total tax provision reflected in the Financial Statements as at 30 June 2018 is c. €2.8m.